Earlier this week, pastor John MacArthur went viral for claiming there’s no such thing as mental illness.

 Google and the Anonymity of Pain

-Two years ago, Google began addressing the U.S. depression epidemic by implementing a new feature to users who search for “depression” or “clinical depression” by offering a questionnaire, so you can “check if you’re clinically depressed,” to determine whether to seek professional help.
+Three years ago, Google began addressing the U.S. depression epidemic by implementing a new feature to users who search for “depression” or “clinical depression” by offering a questionnaire, so you can “check if you’re clinically depressed,” to determine whether to seek professional help.

 According to the National Institute of Mental Health, one in five people suffer from depression.
 Think about it.
 Whether you’re sitting in a small group, at church, laughing with friends on Friday night, odds are you or a friend are suffering emotional pain, even if they appear happy, sociable and capable.
-It happens in ministry too, whether you’re a pastor, missionary or youth leader.
+It happens in ministry, too, whether you’re a pastor, missionary or youth leader.

 Google developed this tool to help users ask questions about mental health in anonymity, without the stigma or shame of talking with a doctor or someone they know.